 I wanted this track so bad as a kid.
 It was cool enough that it could defy gravity, but add in that it glows in the dark for nighttime racing and it was beyond cool.
 Tyco also released the Super Turbo Train with the same features and Hot Wheels also entered the night racing world.

 Worms, Bugs, & Other Creatures

-Whether it was Wacky Wallwalkers, Soggies figures from Cap'n Crunch or just a sleeve of stickers, all cereal prizes were way cooler if they glowed in the dark.
-I seem to remember having one of these acrobats...
+Whether it was Wacky Wallwalkers, Soggies Figures from Cap'n Crunch or just a sleeve of stickers, all cereal prizes were way cooler if they glowed in the dark.
+I seem to remember having one of the plastic acrobat figures that glowed.